katzrkool/backpack/README.md

 	{
 		"analytics": {
-			"drop": "You can afford to lose 1 points (an average of 0.06 assignments) before dropping to a B", "gradeSansMissing":"Not counting missing assignments, you have a 100%" },
+			"drop": "You can afford to lose 1 points (an average of 0.06 assignments) before dropping to a B", "gradeWithMissing":"Counting missing assignments, you have a 100%" },
 		"assignments": [
 			{